 After you file the contract, you will receive an email message from the URAP office with the enrollment information for UGIS 192 (class number and permission number).
 Use your Permission Number promptly to enroll in UGIS 192.
 One unit of UGIS 192 is available for every 3 hours of research work you do for your mentor.
 If you wish to have your research experience annotated on your transcripts, you will need to enroll for at least one unit of UGIS 192.
 All the changes to your class schedule must be made by Wednesday of the fourth week of classes.
 This includes adds, drops, and changes in unit value for variable unit courses, so make a realistic assessment of the time you will devote to URAP.
 To make the deadline, you will need to submit your Learning Contract before 9 AM on Wednesday of the fourth week of classes, September 14th.

 - File your Learning Contract by Wednesday of the fourth week of classes, even if you are NOT signing up for units!

-Filing a Learning Contract documents your participation in the program and allows us to release some research funds to your faculty mentor to support your research (for books, journals, chemicals, organisms, etc.), and these funds cannot be released until you file your contract!
-Filing your contract also makes you eligible for a summer stipend or funding for your own research later.
+Filing a Learning Contract documents your participation in the program and allows us to release some research funds to your faculty mentor to support your research (for books, journals, chemicals, organisms, software licenses etc.), and these funds cannot be released until you file your contract!
+Filing your contract also makes you eligible for a summer stipend later.

 - Submit an online evaluation before the end of exams.